Northern Irish DUP says will vote against May's 'pitiful' Brexit deal

 Dozens of members of her own party have indicated they will not support the deal and the opposition Labour party plans to vote it down.

-While the DUP’s 10 members of parliament are subject to a ‘confidence and supply’ deal signed last year last year to back her minority government, Foster said they would not vote with the government and would consider scrapping the deal if the agreement somehow passes.
+While the DUP’s 10 MPs are subject to a ‘confidence and supply’ deal signed last year last year to back her minority government, Foster said they would not vote with the government and would consider scrapping the deal if the agreement somehow passes.

 The withdrawal treaty’s ‘backstop’ provision could align Northern Ireland more closely with the EU than the rest of the United Kingdom if no other way can be found to avoid a hard border with the Republic of Ireland.